DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/viewing-and-voiding-declarations.md

 ![A screenshot of the journey where an admin has opened a declaration to view the details.](/ecf-v2/viewing-and-voiding-declarations/image1.png)

-From here, an admin is able to void a declaration if it is incorrect by selecting the 'Void declaration' button.
+From here, an admin, with elevated permissions for finance, is able to void a declaration if it is incorrect by selecting the 'Void declaration' button.
 They will then be prompted to confirm their action.
+We've limited this action to finance users as they will be responsible for handling these queries, which are a higher risk action that impacts payments.

 ![A screenshot of the journey where an admin is able to void a declaration if it is incorrect.](/ecf-v2/viewing-and-voiding-declarations/image2.png)